Jeannette Guyot: Operation Sussex

 In the United Kingdom, Guyot enlisted in the Free French Forces under the name Jeannette Gauthier.
 After lobbying her superiors for several months to return to France, Guyot was sent to St Albans in Hertfordshire by the Secret Intelligence Service and Office of Strategic Services to train for Operation Sussex.
 In January 1944, Guyot received her parachute wings.

 Guyot's first mission was Pathfinder, a part of Operation Calanque.
 On 8 February 1944, Guyot and three other French intelligence officers parachuted into Clion in Occupied France.
 Their mission was to find dropping zones and safe houses in Northern France for 52 teams of Operation Sussex agents and then assist these agents after they parachuted into France.
 Guyot chose the Cafe du Reseau as one safe house because the owner, Andree Goubillon, was a friend whose husband had been imprisoned by the Germans.

 Guyot undertook many dangerous trips throughout the region, helping agents and reporting on Gestapo activities.

 By 1 October 1944, Guyot had returned to the United Kingdom, where she was assigned to the Direction Generate des Etudes et Recherches of the Free French Forces.
 This was her final wartime assignment.

 Post war

 In June 1945, Guyot retired from the Direction Generale.
 While her father, Jean Marie Guyot, had died in Bavaria in 1944, her mother Jeanne was repatriated to France in 1945.

 On 29 March 1947, Guyot married Marcel Gaucher, a former Operation Sussex agent.
 They had three children.
-Guyot died in Sevrey on 10 April 2016.
+Guyot died in Sevrey on 10 April 2016, age 97.